-The ECERDC aims to spur the socioeconomic development of the ECER.
-The goal is to achieve balanced regional development, improve living standards of people in the region, and close the rural-urban gap.
+The ECERDC aims to spur the socio-economic development of the East Coast Economic Region (ECER) with the goal of achieving balanced regional development, improving living standards of people in the region, and bridging the rural-urban gap.

 The ECERDC's role is to accelerate the implementation of strategic high impact projects and programmes.
 This is done by complementing existing Government efforts through a consultative and collaborative approach to ensure all stakeholder issues are addressed and regional needs are met.